MG-RAST/DRISEE/README.md

 	-h, --help		show help/usage and exit

 	-p PROCESSES, --processes=PROCESSES			[default '1']
-		Number of processes to use  ? with this option you can select the number of processers to use on a multiprocessor system.
+		Number of processes to use.
+With this option you can select the number of processers to use on a multiprocessor system.
 When more than 1 processor is selected, processing of bins of duplicate reads is split among the specified number of processors.

 	-t SEQ_TYPE, --seq_type=SEQ_TYPE			[default 'fasta']
 		Sequence type: fasta, fastq
-		Specify the type of sequence file ? fasta and fastq are the only accepted options
+		Specify the type of sequence file; fasta and fastq are the only accepted options

 	-f, --no_filter_seq  					[default True]
 		Run sequence filtering,